Mansoorkhan799/Django-Insert-Update-and-Delete-Operations/README.md

 # INSERT-UPDATE-DELETE-OPERATIONS-DJANGO
-Building a Django Insert, Update and Delete in Visual Studio
+Building a Django Insert, Update, and Delete in Visual Studio